realChrisDeBon/P2PNet/README.md

 ### Bootstrap 🤝
 ---
-The application serves as a bootstrap node, providing an HTTP endpoint to distribute known peers to new nodes joining the network.
+The application serves as a bootstrap node, providing an HTTP endpoint to distribute known peers to new peers joining the network.
 This setup ensures seamless peer discovery and initialization, enabling efficient and secure distributed data exchange within the peer network.
 By containerizing the application using Docker, deployment becomes significantly easier and makes quick VPS deployments easy.
 Additionally, the user control panel offers finer-grained controls over the network, including scaling and monitoring, which enhances the manageability and reliability of the peer network infrastructure.

 <p>
     <img src="https://raw.githubusercontent.com/realChrisDeBon/P2PNet/refs/heads/master/misc/Bootstrap.png" width="500" height="325" alt="bootstrap chart">